betfair-datascientists/betfair-datascientists.github.io/src/modelling/worldCupDatathon.md

 Participants will be challenged to produce

- -**probabilities for each Home/Draw/Away result of the group matches**; AND -**the Home/Away 'To Qualify' probability for every possible combination of Knockout Stage match**
+ - **probabilities for each Home/Draw/Away result of the group matches**; AND
+ - **the Home/Away 'To Qualify' probability for every possible combination of Knockout Stage match**

 Performance will be measured against real-world outcomes to determine model accuracy and leaderboard rankings.